 College Application Process

+In August before school starts, the WBHS Counseling Department hosts a College Application Boot Camp for seniors.
+This is an excellent way to get a jump start on the college application process.
 Applying to college can feel like a full-time job, especially if you’re applying to colleges with different admissions requirements.
 You should always check with the colleges you are applying to, but typically the basics are similar.
 Make sure you check each college carefully for their requirements.

 1. Fill out the application.

 You do not have to wait to send all of your applications at one time.
 We encourage you to fill out the easiest ones first and get them off your plate.
+This will empower you and generate energy to fill out the others.

 2. Write the admissions essay if necessary.